stangrinn/hgartapp/README.md

 # HGARt

-HGARt is an iOS application that uses augmented reality to overlay videos and 3d animations on real-world objects.
+HGARt is an iOS application that uses augmented reality to overlay videos and 3d animations on real-world art objects and places.
 The app recognizes predefined image targets and plays corresponding videos on top of them, creating an immersive AR experience.

 ## Features